reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

  createdDate":"2024-01-16"}"; line: 1, column: 2]
 ````
 **The error message explicitly states that the test could not run successfully as there was an error during deserialization**.
-This is because the `ObjectMapper` class by default looks for a no-arg constructor to set the values. **Since our Java class is immutable, it has neither a no-arg constructor
+This is because the `ObjectMapper` class, by default, looks for a no-arg constructor to set the values. **Since our Java class is immutable, it has neither a no-arg constructor
 nor setter methods to set values**.
 Also, we see that the `UserData` class has multiple constructors.
 Therefore, we would need a way to
-instruct the `ObjectMapper` class to use the right constructor for deserialization.
+instruct the `ObjectMapper` class to use the correct constructor for deserialization.
 Let's modify our code to use the `@JsonCreator` annotation as :
 ````java
     @JsonCreator(mode = JsonCreator.Mode.PROPERTIES)